IDMNYU/audiolab/docs/synths.md

 The **All-In Envelope Generator** ...

+This novel envelope generator (EG) provides a versatile, cost-effective alternative to other designs.
+It will take just about any signal you feed it and generate an envelope.
+For example, its main input can accept either a trigger or a gate signal.
+Driven by a trigger pulse, the unit's output is an attack-decay (AD) envelope; driven by a gate its output is an attack-release (AR) envelope.
+And you can even use a continuous signal like an LFO for the gate!
+An auxilliary circuit produces a delayed, fixed-width pulse (monostable, or "Mono") which also drives the EG circuitry.
+This pulse may be initiated by any signal with a positive-going 1.5 V crossing, for example, a trigger pulse or a waveform from an LFO, noise source or chaos generator.
+A dedicated output jack for the pulse generator allows other, independent, timing applications.

 <img src = "./img/sergefritz_2_5.png" width="10%" title="All-In EG" alt="All-In EG">

 1. Monostable delay CV/triggeer input (DC INPUT)